bigashman/roadshow/06-scaling.md

 ###** Exercise 3: Scaling up **
-Now that we know what a *ReplicatonController* and *DeploymentConfig* are, we can start to explore scaling in OpenShift Origin.
+Now that we know what a *ReplicatonController* and *DeploymentConfig* are, we can start to explore scaling in OpenShift.
 Take a look at the *DeploymentConfig* (DC) that was created for you when you told OpenShift to stand up the `guestbook` image: